How to Make Bliss Balls (Full Guide)

 If you are looking to lose weight or have a hard time moderating your intake, stick to 1-2 balls at a time.

-white table with a bowl filled with coconut shreds and homemade almond bliss ballspin it
+white table with a bowl filled with coconut shreds and homemade almond bliss balls

 When should you eat energy balls?